-and microscopically are simple, while those of the extinct forms are mostly complicated by the labyrinthine infolding of the walls, as seen in microscopic sections; the teeth of many Ganoids have a similar, though much simpler structure.
-They are usually of the same size, and may be arranged on projecting portions of different bones of the mouth, i.e., the premaxillary, maxillary, mandibular, vomerine, palatine, and pterygoid bones, as in fishes.
-In tadpoles and in Siren the jaw-bones are encased in horny beaks like those of turtles and birds.
-In many Labyrinthodonts two tusks were developed on the palate.
+and microscopically are simple, while those of the extinct forms are mostly complicated by the labyrinthine infolding of the walls, as seen in microscopic sections; the teeth of many Ganoids have a similar, though much simpler struc-They are usually of the same size, and may be arture. ranged on projecting portions of different bones of the mouth, i.e., the premaxillary, maxillary, mandibular, vomerine, palatine, and pterygoid bones, as in fishes.
+In tadpoles and in Siren the jaw-bones are encased in horny beaks like those In many Labyrinthodonts two tusks of turtles and birds. were developed on the palate.
 The nasal canal is much as in the Dipnoan fish, the internal opening being situated in the Perennibranchiates just within the soft margin of the mouth.
 In the salamanders and frogs it is bordered with firmer parts of the jaw.
-The labyrinth of the ear is large, and the tympanum or drum of the ear is external, Amphibians having a middle car in addition to the internal ear of fishes.
+The labyrinth of the ear is large, and the tympanum or drum of the ear is external, Amphibians having a middle ear in addition to the internal ear of fishes.
 In toads and frogs the tongue is quite free and capable of being protruded, except in Pipa and Dactylethra, where it is entirely wanting.
-In other forms the tongue is much as in fishes, not being capable of extension from the month.
+In other forms the tongue is much as in fishes, not being capable of extension from the mouth.
 As in fishes, there are no salivary glands.
-The gills of Amphibians consist of two or three pairs of branched. fleshy appendages. which grow out from as many arches.
-While in the tood and frog the gills are small and remain but for a short time, in the larval salamanders, especially the axolotl (Fig. 430), the gills are still longer retained, while in the mud-puppy (Necturus) they persist throughout life.
+The gills of Amphibians consist of two or three pairs of branched, fleshy appendages, which grow out from as many arches.
+While in the toad and frog the gills are small and remain but for a short time, in the larval salamanders, especially the axolotl (Fig. 430), the gills are still longer retained, while in the mud-puppy (Necturus) they persist throughout life.

-Fig. 430.-Azolod, or larval Salamander, showing the gills, heart (H), nortic branches and lunge (PA).
-P, pulmonary arteries; pp, pulmonary veins; A, bulbus arteriosus from which the vascular arches (B) originate; &, branchisl vein; the lower A, vena cava; V, descending aorta.-From Gervais et Van Beneden.
+Fig. 430.- Avolotl, or larval Salamander, showing the gills, heart (H), aortic branches and lungs (PA).
+P, pulmonary arteries; pp, pulmonary veins; A, bulbus arterious from which the vascular arches (B) originate; bb, branchial vein; the lower A, vena cava; $\Gamma$ , descending aorta.-From Gervais et Van Beneden.

-The digestive canal is usually simple, straight, there being no enlargement forming a stomach; in other species, both tailless and tailed, the canal dilates into a stomach, which in the toad lies across the bodycavity.
+The digestive canal is usnally simple, straight, there being no enlargement forming a stomach; in other species, both tailless and tailed, the canal dilates into a stomach, which in the toad lies across the bodycavity.
 In tadpoles, which live on decaying vegetable matter, the digestive tract is very long and closely coiled (Fig. 431).

-The lungs are long, slender sacs, much like those of the Dipnoan Lepidosiren, which extend backwards into the abdomen, as in the lizards and snakes, no diaphragm existing to confine them in a thoracic cavity.
+The lungs are long, slender saes, much like those of the Dipnoan Lepidosiren, which extend backwards into the abdomen, as in the lizards and snakes, no diaphragm existing to confine them in a thoraeic cavity.
 The larynx exists in a very rudimentary state, though the vocal powers of the toads and frogs are so highly developed.
-The traches is short.
+The trachea is short a partition in the ventricle.
+Fig. 432 represents the circulatory organs of a tadpole, after the gills have become absorbed, and before the aortic arches are reduced in umbor number.